 - cut the chicken into bite-sized pieces

-- grate the cheddar cheese
+- grate the cheddar

 - make the papaya paste

-- make the ginger-garlic paste
+- make the ginger-garlic paste (if you don't already have it)

-3. Thread the chicken onto wooden or metal skewers.
+3. Thread the chicken on skewers:

 - If using wooden skewers, soak them first in water for a couple hours.
 You can do this at the same time as you put the chicken in the fridge to marinate.